feldrok/amazingEvents/readme.md

 I'm open to projects and helping friends out!
 ## Installation

-Download the project and unzip
+Clone or download the project and unzip

 You can open it directly on VS Code and run it with Live Server, as the TailwindCSS has already been built for production.
 ## Lessons Learned